 ✅ Oregano.

-You can even grow multiple herbs in one bag if spaced properly.
+You can grow 2–3 compatible herbs together in one bag if proper spacing is maintained.

 Some vegetables perform very well in 3 gallon fabric grow bags, especially dwarf or bush varieties.